Linuxfabrik/monitoring-plugins/check-plugins/snmp/README.rst

       --mib MIB             Load given list of MIBs, for example `+FS-MIB` or `FS- MIB:BROTHER-MIB`.
 Behaves like the `-m` option of `snmpget`.
-      --mibdir MIBDIR       Look in given list of directories for MIBs.
+      --mib-dir MIBDIR       Look in given list of directories for MIBs.
 Behaves like the `-M` option of `snmpget`.
 Default:
                             $HOME/.snmp/mibs:/usr/share/snmp/mibs.
       --snmpversion {1,2c,3}